-- Annual assessment of two student outcomes (see general process description below) - Interaction, teamwork, and completed leadership tasks at annual scholar retreats each August (Observation and Written Evaluations) - Social Responsible Leadership Scale (administered under the auspices of CLA-See end note) - Student online course evaluations each semester, and/or other audits created for use - Online Alumni and Current Student Surveys conducted through Survey Monkey (A new version in progress for Summer 2018 implementation was postponed to Spring 2019 to permit more student input in its development.
-This instrument is currently being developed for an April drop.) - Student composite GPA analysis and comparison each semester for faculty and staff review - Written and Oral evaluations from professionals who oversee students in projects and internships - Insight from alumni, advisory council members, and other professional observers - Faculty review and updates to course syllabi and scheduling changes to positively affect student progress and timely completion - Students analyze and synthesize leadership skills and qualities through oral discussions with mentors and faculty, and as of Fall 2015, students develop an oral presentation or "defense" of their portfolios.
+- Annual assessment of one or more student outcomes (see general process description below) - Interaction, teamwork, and completed leadership tasks at annual scholar retreats each August (Observation and Written Evaluations) - Student online course evaluations each semester, and/or other audits created for use - Online Alumni and Current Student Surveys conducted through Survey Monkey.
+(Results from an alumni survey dropped in April 2019 were analyzed in June following the assessment report deadline for AY 2018-19.
+That summary and a brief follow-up plan are noted in Assessment Results and Continuous Processes on Pages 10-11.) - Student composite GPA analysis and comparison each semester for faculty and staff review - Written and Oral evaluations from professionals who oversee students in projects and internships - Insight from alumni, advisory council members, and other professional observers - Faculty review and updates to course syllabi and scheduling changes to positively affect student progress and timely completion - Students analyze and synthesize leadership skills and qualities through discussions with mentors and faculty, and as of Fall 2015, students develop an oral presentation or "defense" of their portfolios.